 The Bottom Line

 When companies apply CX best practices, there is a higher probability that customers will return even when mistakes occur.
-Now, I continue to eat at Bonds Tavern.
+Given the way situation was handled, I continue to eat at Bonds Tavern.
 As a result of my referrals to new customers, I am confident that the restaurant ended up bringing in more money than it spent to fix my bad experience

 Do you have any “OOPS” stories similar to my restaurant experience?
 How did the company handle the mistake, and did it impact your decision to purchase again and refer?
 Join the conversations on Twitter & Instagram.
 Get more actionable #CX lessons from another restaurant story.